KaluaBihari/Matrix-Multiplier-from-basic/README.md

 # Matrix-Multiplier-from-basic
-This program takes any 2 general matrix and multiplies them if possible else it just returns "NOT POSSIBLE" I have recently studied matrix multiplication and thought to automate it using raw python without the use of numpy Users can use this as an exercise to test their basic python logic Note that for faster and better use it is suggested to use numpy
+This program takes any 2 general matrix and multiplies them if possible else it just returns "NOT POSSIBLE".
+I have recently studied matrix multiplication and thought to automate it using raw python without the use of numpy.
+Users can use this as an exercise to test their basic python logic.
+Note that for faster and better use it is suggested to use numpy